 Variable Value gigabitethernet {slot/port[/sub-port]} Identifies a single slot and port.
-If your platform supports channelization and the port is channelized, you must also specify the sub-port in the format slot/port/sub-port. loopback <1-256>> Identifies a loopback interface.
+If the platform supports channelization and the port is channelized, you must also specify the sub-port in the format slot/port/sub-port. loopback <1-256>> Identifies a loopback interface. mgmtethernet mgmt Identifies the management interface.
+This parameter Note: only applies to hardware with a dedicated, physical management interface.
+Exception: only supported on VSP 8600 Series. tunnel <1-2000> Identifies a 6in4 tunnel ID. vlan<1-4059> Specifies the VLAN ID in the range of 1 to 4059.
+By default, VLAN IDs 1 to 4059 are configurable and the

 Variable Value

-mgmtethernet mgmt Identifies the management interface.
-This parameter only applies to hardware with a dedicated, physical management interface.

-tunnel <1-2000> Identifies a 6in4 tunnel ID.

-vlan<1-4059> Specifies the VLAN ID in the range of 1 to 4059.
-By default, VLAN IDs 1 to 4059 are configurable and the system reserves VLAN IDs 4060 to 4094 for internal use.
+system reserves VLAN IDs 4060 to 4094 for internal use.
 On switches that support the vrf-scaling and spbm-config-mode boot configuration flags, if you enable these flags, the system also reserves VLAN IDs 3500 to 3998.
 VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.

 vrf WORD<1-16> Specifies the VRF name.

 vrfids WORD<0-512> Specifies the VRF ID.